-There is a daily Alsa coach service between Casa da Musica interchange in Porto and Santiago that takes just over 3 hours.
+Alsa, FlixBus and Rede Expressos have daily services between Casa da Musica interchange in Porto and Santiago that take around 4 hours.
 Or you can drive there in about 2.5 hours.

 If you have limited time and want to take a day trip, one of these should do the trick.
 Some stop in the fortress town of Valença do Minho and others at the hilltop basilica in the coastal town of Viana do Castelo so choose which you’d rather visit before you book.

 As you might expect from a city that attracts thousands of pilgrims and other visitors, Santiago has a wide range of hotels and guesthouses to choose from.

 For 5-star luxury, especially as a post-Camino treat, go for the Hostal dos Reis Catolicos Parador in Praza do Obradoiro.
 The beautiful 15th century building has a cloistered inner courtyard, a wealth of rich historical decor and features including vaulted ceilings and 4-poster beds in some rooms.
 Check availability and photos